Opportunities to grow business across the customer lifecycle

 Recommendation 4.
 Paid search: Assess the use of machine learning optimization carefully

-Although our research shows that the vast majority of businesses say they don't use machine learning internally, many will use it as an external service since it is a big part of organic and paid search and in particular offers options in Google Ads.
+Although our research shows that the vast majority of businesses say they don't use machine learning internally, many will use it as an external service since it is a big part of organic and paid search and in particular offers options in Google Ads. .
+So, this is a major trend to consider if you are not using machine learning options within your paid media so far.

-You may have noticed the 'SMART' prefix being attached to more and more Google Services.
+You may have noticed the 'Smart' prefix being attached to more and more Google Services.
 The aim is to help businesses manage the complexity of ad targeting to increase ROI, while of course protecting Google's ad revenue.
 Some of these should be treated with caution.
 For example, Smart Goals in Analytics assesses what a positive marketing outcome is rather than the business specifying it, which is preferable.

 Smart campaigns in Google Ads have been introduced to simplify the complex process of managing Google Ads for small businesses.
 Yet there are large downsides in reduced insight and control over campaigns meaning that small businesses may outgrow this solution.